nglaeser/crypto-glossary/glossary.md

 ## Threat Models

 **Malicious adversary**: An adversary that can deviate arbitrarily from the protocol it is participating in.
-That is, it doesn't follow the rules and may send malformed, empty, or incorrect messages, not send a message when it is supposed to or vice versa, and otherwise behave maliciously.Also known as **active adversary**; compare to _semi-honest adversary_.
+That is, it doesn't follow the rules and may send malformed, empty, or incorrect messages, not send a message when it is supposed to or vice versa, and otherwise behave maliciously.

+Also known as **active adversary**; compare to _semi-honest adversary_.

 > We sometimes use * as a superscript to denote that a party may be malicious, i.e. cheat and deviate from the protocol.
 For instance, the party <img alt="S^*" src="https://render.githubusercontent.com/render/math?math=S%5E%2a" style="transform: translateY(20%);" /> in a commitment scheme denotes a potentially malicious sender.

-**Semi-honest adversary**: An adversary that follows the protocol and acts honestly, but tries to learn as much as possible from the information it sees.Also known as **honest-but-curious (HbC)** or **passive**.
+**Semi-honest adversary**: An adversary that follows the protocol and acts honestly, but tries to learn as much as possible from the information it sees.

+Also known as **honest-but-curious (HbC)** or **passive**.

 ## Security Definitions & Notions